 - Water levels on most Minnesota lakes vary depending on lake and location in the state.
-Mille Lacs was well below the median lake level for early November and has fallen about two foot over the co 2020.
-On November 6, Minnetonka was at 928.06 feet, falling a little over a foot since May 2021.
+The USGS water level gauge at Mille Lacs was discontinued as of October 10, 2022.
+On November 8, Minnetonka was at 927.38 feet, the lowest level since 1991.
 The Gray’s Bay Dam closed on July 21.
-White Bear Lake was at 923.27 feet on November 5, a fall of .88 feet from one year ago.
-Rainy Lake is in the median range and Lake of the Woods is below the 10th percentile for early November.
-Lake Superior was forecasted to be at 601.77 feet on November 5, two inches lower than the monthly average for November and eleven inches lower than the same time last year.
+White Bear Lake was at 923.27 feet on November 5, a fall of .8 (eight tenths) of a foot from one year ago and the lowest level since 2016. .
+Rainy Lake is in the median range and Lake of the Woods is in the low end of the median band.
+Lake Superior was forecasted to be at 602.26 feet on November 4, four inches higher than the monthly average for early November and six inches higher than the same time last year.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on November 1 reports that topsoil moisture across Minnesota is 4 percent Very Short, 16 percent Short, 71 percent Adequate, and 9 percent Surplus.
-Soil moisture levels at Lamberton on November 1 are above historic averages and are the highest seen in at least five years.
-Waseca’s fall readings have also recovered from the summer dryness.
+- The Agricultural Statistics Service on November 7 reports that topsoil moisture across Minnesota is 23 percent Very Short, 40 percent Short, 37 percent Adequate, and 0 percent Surplus.
+Soil moisture levels at Lamberton on November 1 are still well below historical averages, but improved somewhat since mid-October.
+Waseca’s last fall soil moisture reading was in late September.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research and Outreach Center (Lamberton) | U. of M. Southern Research and Outreach Center (Waseca)]

-- The potential for wildfires on November 6, 2021 is currently rated by DNR Forestry as Low across much of Minnesota, and Moderate in west central Minnesota.
+- The potential for wildfires on November 8, 2022 is currently rated by DNR Forestry as Low across northeast, east central and parts of northwest Minnesota, Moderate over the rest of the state, except in west central Minnesota where the fire danger is High.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation, except in the far northeast that has a slight tilt for above normal precipitation.
+- The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation.
 November precipitation normals range from about three-quarters of an inch in northwest Minnesota to about two-and-a-half inches in Cook County.
 Southern and central Minnesota range by about one-and-a-quarter of an inch in the southwest to about two-inches and a quarter in south central Minnesota.